Landmark Mortgages: Operations

 Northern Rock (Asset Management) holds and services the majority of existing mortgage and unsecured loan accounts.
 The company does not offer any new products and has no branches.
+The company is currently based in Fleet, Hampshire.

-The Northern Rock (Asset Management) was based on the same large site at the Regent Centre in Gosforth, Newcastle upon Tyne as the Northern Rock bank until 2013, when the staff moved to UKAR's other sites in Doxford and Bingley.
+The Northern Rock (Asset Management) was initially based on the same large site at the Regent Centre in Gosforth, Newcastle upon Tyne as the Northern Rock bank until 2013, when the staff moved to UKAR's other sites in Doxford and Bingley.
 The registered office was also initially Northern Rock House but is now in Bingley.

 NRAM held the assets of the "Granite" securitisation vehicle, created by Northern Rock in 2001 to parcel up the mortgages provided by the bank and sell the value to investors.
 In 2008 Granite had a value of around £45 billion.
 After the liquidity crisis and subsequent nationalisation of Northern Rock in February 2008, Granite was put into run-off to reduce exposure for the UK taxpayer, meaning that Northern Rock the bank would no longer supply it with fresh mortgages and bondholders would be repaid as old mortgages expire.